santiago-webdev/managing-linux/README.md

 ### Things that I need to add to the project
 - [ ] Update the README with a description for each script.
 - [ ] Add snapper for rollback functionality #2.
+- [ ] Add the boot entry creation of snapshots for systemd-boot
 - [ ] Make the 10-unattended.sh script able to handle different drive names.
 - [ ] Make the 10-unattended.sh script able to handle different filesystems.
 - [ ] Make the 10-unattended.sh script able to install Arch Linux without encryption
+- [ ] Move to systemd-networkd

 *If you want to add any of this or more just open an issue and I'll add it here or do a pull request*